CoderSergiy/ocpp16-go/example/README.md

 - callbacks.go - Includes handlers for each OCPP request (Implementation DB logic)
 - configs.json - File to specify list of chargers for the demo in JSON format
 - simplequeue.go - Simple messages queue and charger objects for the demo only
+- api.go - Handlers for the client API requests
 - README.md - this file

 #### Docker